 - The Cedars-Sinai Medical Center has many success stories delivering healthy children by parents diagnosed with heart valve disorders including aortic stenosis and mitral regurgitation.
 To support patients who want to get pregnant, Cedars-Sinai has committed extensive resources and hired world-renowned experts to research heart valve disease, pregnancy and women’s health.
 Newly launched initiatives at Cedars-Sinai include the Barbara Streisand Women’s Heart Center and the Guerin Family Congenital Heart Program.

 - A key misconception for female patients with heart valve disease is that they cannot get pregnant.
 For this reason, patients are often surprised to learn they are indeed pregnant.
-For that reason, Dr. Tompkins recommends contraception to patients who are not attempting to get pregnant.
+For that reason, Dr. Tompkins recommends contraception to patients who are not attempting to or planning to get pregnant.

 - For heart valve patients who want to get pregnant at some point in their lives, Dr. Chikwe’s best piece of advice is to get a heart valve repair if possible.
 There are several reasons for this: patients will keep their own tissue, less risk of infection, reduced risk of stroke, the natural architecture of the patient’s valve is retained, longer durability, and freedom from re-operation.